 - ½ cup (100g) brown sugar packed

 - 2 tablespoons Bob's Red Mill egg replacer mixed with 4 tbsp water

 - 1 teaspoon vanilla extract

 - Preheat oven to 350°F. Grease an 8" square baking pan.

-- In a stand mixer with the paddle attachment, cream the butter with both sugars.
-Add the egg replacer and vanilla and beat until combined.½ cup (113g) unsalted butter, 1 cup (200g) granulated sugar, ½ cup (100g) brown sugar, 2 tablespoons Bob's Red Mill egg replacer, 1 teaspoon vanilla extract
+- In a stand mixer fitted with the paddle attachment, cream the butter with both sugars until smooth.
+Add the prepared egg replacer and vanilla and beat until combined.½ cup (113g) unsalted butter, 1 cup (200g) granulated sugar, ½ cup (100g) brown sugar, 2 tablespoons Bob's Red Mill egg replacer, 1 teaspoon vanilla extract

-- Add in the dry ingredients and continue beating until combined.
+- Add in the dry ingredients and continue beating on low speed until combined.